KaoticKas/KaoticKas/README.md

 # <div align="center">👋Howdy! welcome to my profile, I'm Kacper however I go by Kas, and I'm a 1st Class Computer Science Graduate from University of Lincoln🎓</div>

-##### I'm a September 2023 Graduate and an aspiring junior Software/Game Engineer that has loads of expererience as a IT 1st and 2nd Line Support in both a University HE Enterprise as well as  Warehousing and Logistics enviroments.
-I'm currently looking to gain industrial experience as a Software Developer/ Engineer.
+##### I'm an aspiring junior Software/Game Engineer that has loads of expererience as a IT 1st and 2nd Line Support in both a University HE Enterprise as well as  Warehousing and Logistics enviroments.
+Also forgot to mention my slight tea addiction.

 ## **My main interests are;**